Our Services

 Helpful Resources

-Falling asleep at red lights is a serious warning sign that you may have underlying sleep disorders or other health issues that endanger you and other drivers.
-Ignoring these episodes is risky, as drowsy driving contributes to thousands of crashes and fatalities each year, and only a doctor can uncover and treat the root cause.
+Falling asleep at red lights is a serious warning sign of possible underlying sleep disorders or health conditions that put you and others in danger.
+Common causes include sleep apnea, narcolepsy, insomnia, medication side effects, and chronic sleep deprivation.
+Drowsy driving contributes to thousands of crashes and fatalities each year, and only a medical evaluation can identify and treat the root cause.

 Falling asleep at red lights is more than just an embarrassing lapse—it's a serious warning sign that your body may not be getting the rest or medical care it needs.
 Drowsy driving contributes to thousands of crashes each year, and nodding off behind the wheel can have tragic consequences.
 If you've ever caught yourself drifting off at a stoplight, it's time to take action.
 Here's why seeing a doctor is essential for your safety and the safety of everyone on the road.